renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

   </tr>
   <tr>
   <td><b>final_update_message</b></td>
-  <td>When set to true, updating a persistent review comment during online commenting will automatically add a short comment with a link to the updated review in the pull request .Default is true.</td>
+  <td>When set to true, updating a persistent review comment during online commenting will automatically add a short comment with a link to the updated review in the pull request.
+Default is true.</td>
   </tr>
   <tr>
     <td><b>extra_instructions</b></td>